💵

 Planning BFCM & Promotional Sales

 Combine with our Discount Margin Calculator before Black Friday or site-wide sales.
-If your contribution margin is $40 and you offer 25% off, your new CM drops to $15 - meaning you need 2.7x the volume to maintain the same profit.
-Plan promotions wisely.
+If your contribution margin is $40 and you offer 25% off, your new CM drops to $15 — meaning you need 2.7x the volume to maintain the same profit.
+Check how discounts affect all margin layers before committing.

 Setting Meta & Google Ad Budgets

 Your contribution margin sets the ceiling for profitable customer acquisition.
 With a $50 CM, spending $60 on Facebook/Instagram ads per customer means every sale loses $10.
-Use this to set realistic CAC targets and ROAS benchmarks for paid campaigns.
+Use the net margin result to set realistic CAC targets and ROAS benchmarks for paid campaigns.

 Evaluating Sales Channels (Amazon, TikTok Shop, etc.)

-Different channels have different economics.
+Different channels have different fee structures that affect every margin layer.
 Amazon FBA might have 30% total fees vs. 3% on your Shopify store.
-Calculate contribution margin for each channel to determine where to focus inventory and ad spend for maximum profitability.
+Calculate gross margin, contribution margin, and breakeven for each channel to determine where to focus inventory and ad spend.

 Negotiating with Suppliers & Manufacturers

-See exactly how supplier cost changes affect profitability.
-Reducing COGS from 45% to 40% on a $100 product adds $5 more contribution margin per sale.
-At 1,000 orders/month, that's $5,000 extra to reinvest in Meta ads or influencer partnerships.
+See exactly how COGS changes ripple through your profit margins.
+Reducing COGS from 45% to 40% on a $100 product adds $5 to gross margin and contribution margin per sale.
+At 1,000 orders/month, that's $5,000 extra to reinvest in ads or hit breakeven faster.

 Discount Margin Calculator